-If you are concerned about SUDEP, you can talk to your neurologist or epilepsy nurse about what any risks mean for you and your situation, and how to lower the risk of SUDEP.

-You can also talk to our helpline who offer information and time to talk (see page 1).
+If you are concerned about SUDEP, you can talk to your neurologist or epilepsy nurse about your risk as an individual, and how to lower the risk of SUDEP.
+You can also talk to our helpline.

 Further information

 Cruse Bereavement Support